plumvillage/newsletter/src/2024/en/articles/joost-vriens--my-path-to-wake-up-schools.md

 ## In the sharing is the learning

 I joined a small Plum Village sangha in Eindhoven.
 I looked at the facilitators and I noticed that they chose themes from the practice of Plum Village that they themselves were working with.
 To teach is also to work on yourself.
 Then I had enough courage to step forward and became a facilitator myself.
 That was a form of coming home to myself.
 After a while, I noticed that I became freer and  more grounded in my work as a teacher/coach.
 During those sangha meetings I found my own voice.
-The lesson I learnt was *"In the sharing is the learning."*
+The lesson I learnt was *“In the sharing is the learning.”*

+<p class="pull-quote" style="font-size: 150%; text-indent: -6mm !important; font-weight: 500;">To teach is also to work on yourself.</p>

 As I deepened my practice in the sangha, I noticed that if I was not open and vulnerable during Dharma sharing, the Dharma sharing was quiet and superficial.
 If I was open, accepted the pain and my not-knowing, the sharing was rich and deep.
 A similar understanding of the school system grew in me.
 The students could not be vulnerable because the teachers and the system were not.
-During that time I also started to see that my students were submerged in a mindset of "I am not good enough."
+During that time I also started to see that my students were submerged in a mindset of ‘I am not good enough.’
 I became curious about the internal processes of the students, how they were struggling with themselves, society, and the wounds they had.
 I then started to share my own growth process with them.

-{% image "article2024/joost/013_08202023.jpg" %}
+{% image "article2024/joost/013_08202023.jpg", "removeTopMargin" %}
-{% image "article2024/joost/014.jpg" %}
+{% image "article2024/joost/014.jpg", "removeTopMargin" %}

 ## An inter-generational buddy system